ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/cluster-setup.rst

 different commands that specialized in different aspects of querying and updating the cluster.

-In addition, the various components of the cluster stack (corosync, pacemaker, etc.) had to be configured separately, with different configuration tools and formats.
+In addition, the various components of the cluster stack (Corosync, Pacemaker, etc.) had to be configured separately, with different configuration tools and formats.